 The problem with trying to read this is that it is difficult to get consistent readings.
 Depending on the exact time at which a reading is taken, you may get wildly different results.
 For instance, if you take the reading at the 2 ms mark, you will read value 611; at 6 ms you will read 0; at 10 ms you will read 541, etc. Since there is no guarantee that the microcontroller will read the value at a peak, we must somehow address this and debounce the signal.

 One possible method to approach this is using software.
 If you do repeated analog reads over a period of time (say, 25 ms), you can take the maximum reading, weighted average, etc, and use that value.
 I did some experiments with this method, and while it works better than using no software debouncing at all, it still is not as reliable as I would like - some hits are missed completely, and others are not reading a consistent velocity value for similar strength hits.

-The solution I finally decided on is to do the filtering in hardware, and rely on software only to smooth out exceptional situations.
-This appraoch seems to work very well, and gives consistent results all the time.
+The solution I used in Rev 1 hardware is to use a rectifier plus a low pass filter to smooth the waveform in hardware, and rely on software only to smooth out exceptional situations.

-The hardware filter I came up with consists of two resistors, a capacitor, and a signal diode.
+The hardware filter for Rev 1 that I came up with consists of two resistors, a capacitor, and a signal diode.
 (Check out the schematics page for details on how this is laid out.)
 When using this filter, you can get a waveform as follows:

 As you can see, the 'ringing' of the sine wave is removed, and the signal falls off quickly so as to avoid any double triggers.